US won't seek death penalty for Mexican drug lords Ismael 'El Mayo' Zambada and Rafael Caro Quintero

 Prosecutors wouldn't comment further Tuesday after telling judges in brief letters that Attorney General Pam Bondi had directed them not to pursue capital punishment for Caro Quintero, Zambada, or a third defendant, Vicente Carrillo Fuentes, known as “The Viceroy."

 Sent from Mexico to the U.S. last winter along with Caro Quintero, he also has pleaded not guilty.
-A message seeking comment was sent to Carrillo Fuentes' attorney.
+Carrillo Fuentes' lawyer, Kenneth Montgomery, said he and his client “are very thankful and think it was the right decision.”

 The cases are unfolding in the same Brooklyn federal courthouse where infamous Sinaloa cartel co-founder Joaquín “El Chapo” Guzmán was tried and convicted.